filecoin-project/filecoin-docs/content/en/developers/reference/built-in-actors/verified-registry-actor/index.md

 toc: true
 ---

-The ActorCode for verified registry built-in actor is `hex"0006"` which will be used to call the exported methods in verified registry built-in actor.
-You also need to specify method number of which method you want to invoke.
-Please refer the each method for its method number.
+The ActorCode for the verified registry built-in actor is `hex"0006"` which will be used to call the exported methods in the verified registry built-in actor.
+You need to specify the method number for the method you want to invoke.
+Please referer to each method for its method number.

 ## AddVerifiedClient